dokester/BayesicFitting/docs/EclipsingStars.md

 \end{eqnarray*}
 latex-->

-The Kronecker &delta; return 1 when the condition is true, 0 otherwise.

 | &nbsp; | ![ES-Equation-4](images/es-eq-4.png "Eq 4") | (4) |
 |:-:|:-|-------------------------------------------------:|
 <p>

+The Kronecker &delta; returns 1 when the condition is true, 0 otherwise.

 Limb darkening or variations in temperature over the surface of the stars (like sun spots) are not taken into account.